chrislattman/test-crypto/README.md

 openssl rsa -pubout -inform PEM -in keypair.pem -outform DER -out public_key.der
 ```

+These commands use OpenSSL.
+Popular TLS libraries for embedded platforms are wolfSSL and Mbed TLS.

 > Note: C# offers a cryptography interface, but it's not fully cross-platform, as it requires either using the Cryptography API: Next Generation (CNG) library (bcrypt.dll) on Windows, or OpenSSL for non-Windows platforms.

 > Windows CNG stores cryptographic public/private key pairs as blobs, which aren't compatible with OpenSSL-generated key pairs.
 This is something to consider when importing private keys or exporting public keys.